 VikingLotto doesn’t have the standard 6/49 format, which means that the odds of winning the jackpot are slightly better than those in other countries.
 To cash out the top prize, you have to match 6 numbers and the odds of this happening are 1 in 12,271,512.

 |4||4||1 in 950|

 |5||3||1 in 53|

 The biggest jackpot in the history of the game fell in May 2013.
-A single ticket buyer got incredibly lucky and claimed the entire amount of 25 million euro.
+A single-ticket buyer got incredibly lucky and claimed the entire amount of 25 million euros.
 The winner was from Troms in Norway.

-The second biggest VikingLotto prize was 20.03 million euro.
-It was once again won in Norway (lucky, lucky Norwegians!) and the record amount fell in the beginning of 2012.
+The second biggest VikingLotto prize was 20.03 million euros.
+It was once again won in Norway (lucky, lucky Norwegians!) and the record amount fell at the beginning of 2012.

 Players can win lower prizes in 7 distinctive ways.
 To do so, they will need to match at least one of the supplementary numbers.
 The second prize tier is paid out to those who match 5 main numbers and a supplementary number.
-In the latest Finnish drawing, the second prize tier was 12,220 euro.
-The lowest amount players could win in the country was 3.9 euro.
+In the latest Finnish drawing, the second prize tier was 12,220 euros.
+The lowest amount players could win in the country was 3.9 euros.

 The odds of winning the lowest VikingLotto prize are 1 in 19.
 Because there is a big number of prize tiers to choose among, the overall odds of claiming some VikingLotto amount are excellent.